iXedium/satisfactory-playground/software-documentation.md

 - **Purpose:** Contains Redux Toolkit thunks and potentially action creators related to complex state operations involving multiple dependency trees, such as auto-importing, node type conversions (Normal <-> Byproduct), node destruction with dependency checks, and recalculating tree structures.
 - **Key Functions/Thunks:**
   - `calculateAndAutoImportThunk`: (Refactored V2) Calculates the basic structure for a newly added item, dispatches `setDependencies` to add it to the state, and then triggers `autoImportNodeChildrenThunk` to handle linking its children and `recalculateAndUpdateRootAmountThunk` to set its initial amount based on excess.
-  - `checkAndConvertNodeTypeThunk`: Checks if a root node needs to convert between Normal and Byproduct based on its amount and performs the conversion, including recipe caching, recalculating children, and triggering `autoImportNodeChildrenThunk`.
+  - `checkAndConvertNodeTypeThunk`: Checks if a root node needs to convert between Normal and Byproduct based on its amount and performs the conversion, including recipe caching, recalculating children, and triggering `autoImportNodeChildrenThunk`. *(Next target for potential simplification/refinement - Task 4)*.
-  - `destroyNodeRecursiveThunk`: Handles the deletion of a root node and triggers dependency checks for its former children.
+  - `destroyNodeRecursiveThunk`: Handles the deletion of a root node (dispatching `removeNodeAction` internally) and triggers dependency checks (`requestDependencyCheckThunk`) for its former children.
+This is the primary entry point for node removal.
   - `requestDependencyCheckThunk`: Checks if a specific root node is still needed by any importers or has excess demand after a potential consumer disconnects.
 Triggers `recalculateAndUpdateRootAmountThunk` or `destroyNodeRecursiveThunk`.
   - `autoImportNodeChildrenThunk`: Processes the children of a given parent node.
     - For **Normal** children: Checks for existing Normal root.
 If none, checks for existing Byproduct root and triggers B->N conversion via `checkAndConvertNodeTypeThunk` if found.
 If no root exists, creates a new Normal root (calculating its children and recursively calling itself).
 Finally dispatches `setNodeAsImportThunk` to link the child.